 Traditionally, gum recession is treated using a connective tissue graft, which “harvests” gum tissue from the roof of your mouth and then sutures it to the affected area.
 Gum grafts have a recovery period of up to three weeks and many patients experience side effects that include: gum pain, swelling, and bleeding.
 Palatal tissue grafts also have a contrasting esthetic appearance (vs normal gum tissue) as the color and texture of roof tissue does not match that of your gums.
 Other methods, including donor tissues, may call for intricate suturing, which can lead to further complications and infection.

-When done by highly specialized experts, gum grafting can of course be a successful means to treat gum recession, but if you’re a candidate for pinhole gum surgery, there really is no question as to which route you should take.
+When done by the specialist in the field, gum grafting can of course be a successful means to treat gum recession, but if you’re a candidate for pinhole gum surgery, there really is no question as to which route you should take.

 Recapping the Benefits of PST

 - Reduces the side effects of gum surgery (bleeding, swelling, gum pain)

 - One visit can treat multiple areas of recession